JonasKorte/Useful-Bash-Scripts/README.md

 ## Contributing
 ### New Script Ideas
-If you got an idea for another useful script you want me to implement, you can write an issue on this GitHub repository with "Script Request: " as the title, followed by a short description of what the script should do.
-You can expand more on what it does and how it should operate in the issue description.
+If you got an idea for another useful script you want me to implement, you can write an issue on this GitHub repository labeled "Script Request".
 <br/>
 <br/>
 If you know how to write Bash scripts, feel free to make a pull request containing the new script.
 I will test it and approve the pull request if it works properly.